Ross1116/Ross1116/README.md

 # Heya there 👋, I'm Roshan Ravikumar

 ## 🚀 About Me
-I'm a backend focused engineer with keen interest in infrastructure and dev tooling.
-I love using Go and working on distributed systems and architecture.
+I'm a backend-focused engineer with a strong interest in infrastructure, developer tooling, and distributed systems.
+I've lately been enjoying writing Go and thinking through system architecture.
-I use neovim btw.
+<br>I use Neovim btw.
-I use arch btw.
+<br>I use Arch btw.

 ## 📫 Connect with Me
 <p align="left">